msfjarvis/msfjarvis.dev/content/posts/migrating-aps-to-material-you.md

 I began with scouring through the resources in the conveniently isolated [M3 website], where the Material Design team has helpfully created a lot of great tools and content to help developers and designers through the process.
 There's the "[Migration to Material 3]" blog post, and the [Material Theme Builder] to generate palettes/styles/themes for apps, for both Jetpack Compose and Android's View-based system.
 These were extremely helpful in getting a headstart on the whole process.
 It's all documented in the commit history of the [migration PR] but I figure some additional context can't hurt.

 Once I had the themes in, I decided to take the opportunity to also introduce a custom typeface.
 The app has been using Roboto since forever and it felt like it was time to spice things up.
 I decided to go with [Manrope] since it is a font I've previously used and found to be excellent for visual appeal and accessibility.
-I'm still not a 100% confident in my choice, so if people have better options in mind I'd love to know down in the comments or through [Twitter].
+I'm still not a 100% confident in my choice, so if people have better options in mind I'd love to know down in the comments.

 Once the new font face was in, I opted to enable dynamic colors.
 Admittedly not the right choice, since I should've validated the "default" palette first but that's what I did ¯\\_(ツ)_/¯.